drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Change that Alters a Characteristic of the Substance
 *[nce]: New Chemical Entity: a compound not previously described.

-A small alteration of a structure may introduce substantial changes in specific physico-chemical properties, with repercussions in the biological properties, which can be even more pronounced in-vivo.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/change-that-alters-characteristic-substance-863a694f'><i class='fa fa-play' aria-hidden='true'></i></button>A small alteration of a structure may introduce substantial changes in specific physico-chemical properties, with repercussions in the biological properties, which can be even more pronounced in-vivo.
 For example, the replacement of a carbon atom by an oxygen, or the change in the number of carbon atoms in a molecule can affect many properties of the substance.
 Examples of changes in pK<sub>a</sub> and logP are presented in the following pages.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/pka_scale.png){: loading=lazy }
 ##### pKa

-The difference in the pK<sub>a</sub> values of cocaine analogs was called upon to explain the differences in their binding potencies: a high potency is associated with a high pK<sub>a</sub>.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/pka-e1443337'><i class='fa fa-play' aria-hidden='true'></i></button>The difference in the pK<sub>a</sub> values of cocaine analogs was called upon to explain the differences in their binding potencies: a high potency is associated with a high pK<sub>a</sub>.
 Note the considerable changes that occurred in the pK<sub>a</sub> values.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.